Computer network: Network congestion

 Network congestion occurs when a link or node is subjected to a greater data load than it is rated for, resulting in a deterioration of its quality of service.
-When networks are congested and queues become too full, packets have to be discarded, and so networks rely on re-transmission.
+When networks are congested and queues become too full, packets have to be discarded, and participants must rely on retransmission to maintain reliable communications.
 Typical effects of congestion include queueing delay, packet loss or the blocking of new connections.
-A consequence of these latter two is that incremental increases in offered load lead either to only a small increase in the network throughput or to a reduction in network throughput.
+A consequence of these latter two is that incremental increases in offered load lead either to only a small increase in the network throughput or to a potential reduction in network throughput.

-Network protocols that use aggressive retransmissions to compensate for packet loss tend to keep systems in a state of network congestion—even after the initial load is reduced to a level that would not normally induce network congestion.
+Network protocols that use aggressive retransmissions to compensate for packet loss tend to keep systems in a state of network congestion even after the initial load is reduced to a level that would not normally induce network congestion.
 Thus, networks using these protocols can exhibit two stable states under the same level of load.
 The stable state with low throughput is known as congestive collapse.

-Modern networks use congestion control, congestion avoidance and traffic control techniques to try to avoid congestion collapse (i.e. endpoints typically slow down or sometimes even stop transmission entirely when the network is congested).
-These techniques include: exponential backoff in protocols such as 802.11's CSMA/CA and the original Ethernet, window reduction in TCP, and fair queueing in devices such as routers.
-Another method to avoid the negative effects of network congestion is implementing priority schemes so that some packets are transmitted with higher priority than others.
-Priority schemes do not solve network congestion by themselves, but they help to alleviate the effects of congestion for some services.
-An example of this is 802.1p.
+Modern networks use congestion control, congestion avoidance and traffic control techniques where endpoints typically slow down or sometimes even stop transmission entirely when the network is congested to try to avoid congestive collapse.
+Specific techniques include: exponential backoff in protocols such as 802.11's CSMA/CA and the original Ethernet, window reduction in TCP, and fair queueing in devices such as routers.

+Another method to avoid the negative effects of network congestion is implementing quality of service priority schemes allowing selected traffic to bypass congestion.
+Priority schemes do not solve network congestion by themselves, but they help to alleviate the effects of congestion for critical services.
 A third method to avoid network congestion is the explicit allocation of network resources to specific flows.
-One example of this is the use of Contention-Free Transmission Opportunities (CFTXOPs) in the ITU-T G.hn standard, which provides high-speed (up to 1 Gbit/s) Local area networking over existing home wires (power lines, phone lines and coaxial cables).
+One example of this is the use of Contention-Free Transmission Opportunities (CFTXOPs) in the ITU-T G.hn home networking standard.